• Hello

 Obfuscation - Settings

 The first of the four settings tabs.
-You find here general settings for code obfuscation.
-This includes specifications for which assemblies are to be obfuscated, as well as detailed instructions for the obfuscation of their respective classes and members.
+Here you'll find general settings for code obfuscation, including which assemblies should be obfuscated, as well as detailed options for obfuscating their classes and members.

 Assembly - Settings